-This build is a SPR (special purpose rifle) that is more purposeful around accuracy rather than weight and speed of the previous build.
+This build is an SPR (special purpose rifle) that is more purposeful around accuracy rather than weight and speed of the previous build.
 Here’s what we used:

 - Aero Assembled Upper ($100): Now that you know how to install the forward assist and ejection port cover, I could use an assembled upper.
 My other suggestions for upper receivers.

-- Rainier Arms 18″ Intermediate Length .223 Wylde Ultramatch Barrel ($380): I went with what has a great reputation for customer service and precision.
+- Rainier Arms 18″ Intermediate Length .223 Wylde Ultramatch Barrel ($380): I chose what has a great reputation for customer service and precision.
 The longer barrel gives rounds more velocity, while the intermediate length (between mid and rifle) gives an even softer shot, and the Wylde chamber brings some more inherent accuracy.
 Expensive but should be worth it…see their in-depth review (coming soon).
-Their other Ultramatch barrels.

 - Intermediate Length Gas Tube ($13): Match it with the barrel gas system.